WismeLabs/Nova/docs/ci-cd/workflow-guide.md

 ## 🎉 **That's It!**

 The workflow is designed to be **simple and helpful**:
-- Catches errors before they reach other developers
+- ✅ Catches errors before they affect the team
-- Gives clear feedback on what to fix
-- Doesn't slow down development with complex rules
+- ✅ Fast feedback (5-10 minutes)
+- ✅ Clear visual status on PRs
+- ✅ No complex permissions needed
+- ✅ Works immediately out of the box

 **Remember:** The goal is to catch obvious bugs, not be perfect.
-Keep it simple for your small team! 🚀
+The green/red status on your PRs tells you everything you need to know! 🚀